chandhinichandersekar/book-review-list/README.md

 - CORS headers were enabled to access data.
 - Goodreads search API returned XML.
 This XML was converted into JSON for the app to use it.
 - RESTful practices were used to form different queries and also on the express endpoint
 - Test driven development was followed and achieved a test coverage of about 95% (Run the tests using npm test-coverage to see the coverage).
+I only implemented the happy paths(future improvements would be handling error scenarios); I wanted to make sure I had the app working to send it to you as soon as possible.
 - The developer key is on an envirinment variable named GOODREADS_KEY.
 Runkit is set up with this environment variable.
 In the repo it is set up as a .env file but is ignored by git.
 A developer can use the .env.sample to create the .env file.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).